liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

 Once access is granted, users or administrators are free to revoke access whenever they wish.
-If this happens to a client, the token becomes invalid and the client would have to ask the user for authorization again.
+If this happens to a client, the token becomes invalid and the client must ask the user for authorization again.
 This puts users in control of what has access to their data, and they can exercise this control at any time.

 ![Figure x: Users have complete control over what applications have access to their data in their account profiles.](../../images/oauth-user-apps.png)

-In their account area, users can click *OAuth2 Connected Applications* and see a list of any applications they've allowed to access their accounts.
+In their account area, users can click *OAuth2 Connected Applications* and see a list of applications they've allowed to access their accounts.
 From here, they can revoke access by clicking the *Remove Access* item in the Action menu or the *Remove Access* button in the detail screen for the application.